 The 25-digit product key will then appear.

-Note: This method displays the Windows product key stored in your computer’s BIOS or UEFI firmware.
+This method displays the Windows product key stored in your computer’s BIOS or UEFI firmware.
 In other words, it shows the original Windows key your computer came with.
 If you’ve installed Windows with a different key since then (or acquired a digital license), it will be different from the current key in use on your PC.
-If you want the current key in use on your PC, NirSoft’s ProduKey is a good graphical tool for finding it.
+If you want the current key in use on your PC, NirSoft’s ProduKey or ShowKeyPlus from the Microsoft Store are good graphical tools for finding it.

 That’s all there is to it.
 This way is quick, but this isn’t likely a code you’ll remember very easily.
 If you’d like a faster way of accessing your product key in the future, you can use the Windows Registry method instead.